Metaswitch/clearwater-infrastructure/clearwater-socket-factory.md

 ### Configuration

-`clearwater-socket-factory` has 3 configuration options:

-* `signaling-namespace` - this is the name of the signaling namespace.
-* `management-allowed-hosts` - this is a comma separated lists of hosts in the management network that `clearwater-socket-factory` is allowed to provide sockets for.
+`clearwater-socket-factory-mgmt` and `clearwater-socket-factory-sig` run a common executable `clearwater_socket_factory` (`clearwater-socket-factory-sig` runs its instance in the signaling namespace) which has 2 configuration options:

+* `namespace` - either `signaling` or `management`.
-* `signaling-allowed-hosts` - this is a comma separated lists of hosts in the signaling network that `clearwater-socket-factory` is allowed to provide sockets for.
+* `allowed-hosts` - this is a comma separated lists of hosts in that network namespace that that instance of `clearwater_socket_factory` is allowed to provide sockets for.

-`clearwater-socket-factory` has an upstart script which is built into its Debian package.
-When deployed with this upstart script, the process will continually respawn when it exits.
-The upstart script reads `signaling_namespace` in `/etc/clearwater/config` to use as the `signaling-namespace` option, and it builds up lists of allowed hosts by reading each line of each file in `/etc/clearwater-socket-factory/signaling.d` and `/etc/clearwater-socket-factory/management.d` to use as the `signaling-allowed-hosts` and `management-allowed-hosts` options.
-If either of these directories don't exist, or are empty, the corresponding whitelist is empty.
+`clearwater-socket-factory-mgmt` and `clearwater-socket-factory-sig` have upstart scripts which are constructed when the Debian package is installed.
+When deployed with these upstart script, the processes will continually respawn when they exit.

 ## Limitations